Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Introduction

 Concurrently, the investigation of spin-orbit (SO) coupling in cold atom systems has been the focus of considerable research due to its potential for uncovering new quantum phenomena.
 The realization of SO coupling in ultracold atoms is typically achieved through the use of Raman lasers, which couple different hyperfine states of atoms, thereby inducing an effective SO coupling\cite{lin471}.
 This technique has enabled the study of various quantum effects, such as the spin-Hall effect\cite{kato306} and topological insulators\cite{bern314}, in a highly controllable manner.
 Recent research has extended the study of SO coupling to non-Hermitian systems\cite{saka18, qin24, zhao108}, where gain and loss mechanisms are introduced to explore their impact on quantum dynamics.
-For instance, a control method was suggested for realizing full interband transitions in non-Hermitian SO coupled cold atom systems by adding an extra non-Hermitian factor (atom loss) along with two-photon detuning, which allows flexible manipulation of quantum states and has potential uses in quantum simulations\cite{liu109}.
+For instance, a control method was suggested for realizing full interband transitions in non-Hermitian SO coupled cold atomic systems by adding an extra non-Hermitian factor (atom loss) along with two-photon detuning, which allows flexible manipulation of quantum states and has potential uses in quantum simulations\cite{liu109}.
 The impact of gain and loss on the stability, phase transitions, and topological properties of SO coupled ultracold atoms in 2D optical lattices was also examined, revealing novel physical phenomena and offering theoretical and experimental support for the field\cite{xu65}.
 Additionally, research has shown that periodic driving can stabilize spin tunneling in a non-Hermitian SO coupled double-well system, countering the instability usually seen in non-Hermitian dynamics\cite{luo22}.
-Further investigation has looked into the spin Josephson effects in these systems, showing that a net spin current can be sustained even with non-Hermitian elements\cite{tang55}.
+Further investigation has looked into the spin Josephson effects in a non-Hermitian double well, showing that a net spin current can be sustained even with non-Hermitian elements\cite{tang55}.
 Exact analytical solutions have also been provided for a non-Hermitian double well with SO coupling under combined modulations, emphasizing the role of $\mathcal{PT}$ symmetry in the system's stability\cite{xie56}.
-However, in previous studies on non-Hermitian systems, a region of stability parameters could be found to stabilize the dynamics of the system\cite{gong91, luo22, tang55, xie56}.
-Is it possible that it is not a region of stability but a boundary line?
+However, in previous studies on non-Hermitian systems, parameters are usually chosen within a certain parameter region to ensure the dynamical stability of the system\cite{gong91, luo22, tang55, xie56}.
+Is it possible that for the system to be stable, the parameter values are not taken within a region but rather on a line?